Do you love numbers, data and solving complex problems?

 - Working as a cryptoanalyst for the National Security Agency

-- Freelance web designer
+- Working as a freelance web designer